-Mandatory liability insurance laws exist in 49 of the 50 states.
-Auto Liability Insurance Reporting (ALIR) programs, often referred to as State Reporting systems, are designed to enforce compulsory insurance laws in 32 states.
+Mandatory liability insurance laws exist in 49 states and the District of Columbia.
+Auto Liability Insurance Reporting (ALIR) programs, often referred to as state reporting systems and implemented in a majority of states, are designed to enforce compulsory insurance by providing jurisdictions with the means to identify uninsured motorists.